Fiddlehead Fern is Common Plant, Uncommon Benefits

 Fern care and maintenance

-Though outdoor ferns are a fairly hands-off addition to landscaping, potted ferns require a bit of maintenance to stay healthy.
+Though outdoor ferns are a reasonably hands-off addition to landscaping, potted ferns require a bit of maintenance to stay healthy.
 Ferns must be cleaned of dust, which interferes with the plant’s photosynthesis.
 They should be repotted every 2 to 3 years in a soil mix that contains up to 50% peat moss.
 Ferns can be thinned by dividing the plant between its fleshy roots.